dafacto/startwithbitcoin/_resources/06_bitcoin_exchanges.md

 - [Binance](https://www.binance.com) (Global) — Binance is the world's largest cryptocurrency exchange, by a long shot!

-- [Binance US](http://binance.us) (USA) — Binance US is American arm of the global Binance organization.
+- [Binance US](http://binance.us) (USA) — Binance US is the American arm of the global Binance organization.
 This exchange allows US citizens to be customers.

 - [Crypto.com Exchange](https://crypto.com/exchange) (Global) — One of the newest exchanges is provided by Crypto.com, and includes frequent promotions for their customers.